remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 - After running the edited script, I'm getting ~17-19% discarded sequences on a few files ran manually, so will move on with the edited script.
 ------------------------------------------------------

-So re-run both R1 and R2 files using the edited script (edited in my local computer and transferred to the working folder on Discovery through Globus); the lines of code below work to run in batch **assuming raw (.fastq.gz) R1 and R2 files are in separate folders** (all R1 files plus the gbstrimedited.pl script file are in the R1_trimmed folder and the code is run out of that folder and all R2 files plus the gbstrimedited.pl script file are in the R2_trimmed folder and the code is run a second time out of that folder).
+iv) So re-run both R1 and R2 files using the edited script (edited in my local computer and transferred to the working folder on Discovery through Globus); the lines of code below work to run in batch **assuming raw (.fastq.gz) R1 and R2 files are in separate folders** (all R1 files plus the gbstrimedited.pl script file are in the R1_trimmed folder and the code is run out of that folder and all R2 files plus the gbstrimedited.pl script file are in the R2_trimmed folder and the code is run a second time out of that folder).

 `for i in *.fastq.gz; do perl gbstrimedited.pl --enzyme1 mspi --enzyme2 bamhi --fastqfile "$i" --read R1 --outputfile "${i%%.*}".trim.fastq --verbose --threads 24 --minlength 50; done`

 `for i in *.fastq.gz; do perl gbstrimedited.pl --enzyme1 mspi --enzyme2 bamhi --fastqfile "$i" --read R2 --outputfile "${i%%.*}".trim.fastq --verbose --threads 24 --minlength 50; done`

-iv) Next, we count the number of kept sequences from each R1 file:
+v) Next, we count the number of kept sequences from each R1 file:

 `for i in *.trim.fastq; do grep '^CGG' "$i" | wc -l; done > kept_seqsR1.txt`